dutchiexl/BehatHtmlFormatterPlugin/README.md

 The *renderer* is the renderer engine and the report format that you want to be generated.

 The *file_name* is optional.
 When it is added, the report name will be fixed instead fo generated, and this file will be overwritten with every build.

+The *print_args* is optional.
+When it is added, the report will contain the arguments for each step if exists. (e.g. Tables)

 Actually, there is 3 formats :